-But that was actually two episodes where I was telling my story so if I had to pick just one episode, it would be Episode 18: the top ten things I learned in my auto immune disease recovery.
-I had no job so I had no health insurance, I basically reversed it all on my own with nutrition and natural supplements, and it was not easy.
+But that was actually two episodes where I was telling my story so if I had to pick just one episode, it would be Episode 18: Top Ten Things I’veTop Ten Things I’ve Learned In My Autoimmune Disease Recovery.
+I had no job, so I had no health insurance.
+I basically reversed it all on my own with nutrition and natural supplements, and it was not easy.
 But I learned a lot and I want others to see that it’s possible.

 I’m no longer the person shouting “no days off!”
 Or “grind harder!”
 But I’m someone who teaches people when it’s time to slow down, how to get their own lab testing done without a doctor or without insurance, how to prioritize rest.
 And as much as I still love deadlifts and lifting heavy things, and I think all bodies can benefit from strength training, I talk about the harm that too much sugar can do, but I’m also an advocate for cake and nachos if those things make you happy, and those make me happy.

 So yes, I’d pick Episode 18 so that people know what me and my business are all about.